AricYang/SegRep-Mask-Supervised-Learning-for-Segment-Representation/README.md

-# SSL-for-pathology-segment-representation
+# SegRep-Mask-Supervised-Learning-for-Segment-Representation

-An implementation of mask pooling method for SSL training and feature encoder to train with and generate segment feature representations.
+An implementation of SegRep method for SSL training feature encoder to train with and generate segment representations.

-module requirement and version:
+Implemented modules and their versions:

 torch == 1.12.0
 torchvision == 0.13.0